flightaware/dump1090_builder/README.md

 To create a new .deb package:

-* Create a src directory in your home directory and clone piaware_builder there.
+* Create a src directory in your home directory and clone dump1090_builder there.

 ```
 make pkg